kurtosis-tech/kurtosis/docs/docs/cli-reference/index.md

 to print out the file path of the `kurtosis-config.yml` file.

 ### Get the CLI version
-The CLI version along with the currently running engine if any; can be printed with the following:
+The version of the CLI and the currently-running engine can be printed with the following:

 ```
 kurtosis version